 • Patch panels contain jacks that connect to cables and direct them where to go.

-As you can place both servers and network equipment on rack diagrams, we prefer to just call them rack diagrams because this term represents rack layouts, servers, and network equipment.
+Because you can include both servers and network equipment on diagrams, we prefer to just call them rack diagrams because this term represents rack layouts, servers, and network equipment.

-Now, if you’re happy with Visio and it’s meeting your organization’s needs, please by all means don’t switch.
+If you’re happy with what you’re using (and it meets your needs), by all means: don’t switch.
 I’m not knocking it.

-If, however, you need a tool to help manage your data center capacities space, power, and weight, with dashboard reports, list of all assets, see the connections of each device, and run searches to find information quickly, then it’s likely that you need a DCIM tool (like our software netTerrain).
-With software like netTerrain, you can automate your data and diagrams through network discovery and by pulling information from your existing data sources, like ServiceNow and Solarwinds (and you can also visualize your hybrid infrastructure, like AWS, Azure, and VMWare, etc).
+If, however, you need a tool to help manage your capacity, space, power, and weight, with dashboard reports, list of all assets, see what each device is connected to, and run searches to find information quickly, then it’s likely that you need a DCIM tool (like our software netTerrain).
+With software like netTerrain, you can automate your data and generate diagrams through network discovery and by pulling information from your existing data sources, like ServiceNow and Solarwinds (and you can also visualize your hybrid infrastructure, like AWS, Azure, and VMWare, etc).

-Rack diagrams are usually drawn in a 2D elevation drawing showing the specific equipment on a rack and can also include the front and the rear elevation of the rack layout (see below) for one rack or multiple racks.
+Rack diagrams are usually drawn in a 2D elevation drawing showing the specific equipment on a rack and may include the front and the rear elevation of the rack layout (see below) for one rack or multiple ones.

 rack-elevation-view-in-netTerrain-dcimExample of a 2D rack elevation diagram